-Asked by Cathrino more than 1 year ago
+Asked by Cathrino 3 years ago

 One of my nails has a split in it, barely visible, from cuticle to tip.
 When it grows out, it grows split at the tip and so I can't have it longer than just above the nail bed top as it catches.
 Can I fix/repair/change the growth of this nail so it matches the rest?!